architect/arc.codes/src/views/docs/en/guides/developer-experience/using-esm.md

 ---
-title: Using ESM (ECMAScript modules)
+title: Using ESM (ECMAScript Modules)
 category: Developer experience
-description: How to use ECMAScript modules in functions
+description: How to use ECMAScript Modules in functions
 ---

-As of January 6, 2022 [AWS Lambdas support Node.js ES modules and top-level await](https://aws.amazon.com/blogs/compute/using-node-js-es-modules-and-top-level-await-in-aws-lambda/).
+As of January 6, 2022 [AWS Lambdas support Node.js 14 ES modules and top-level await](https://aws.amazon.com/blogs/compute/using-node-js-es-modules-and-top-level-await-in-aws-lambda/).
 Architect shipped an update in version `9.5.0` that adheres to Node.js conventions and the implementation from AWS.
+Lambdas must use the `nodejs14.x` runtime to leverage ESM.

+## Example project

+A working Architect project with each method for using ESM and CJS, can be found on GitHub: [`architect-examples/arc-example-esm-cjs`](https://github.com/architect-examples/arc-example-esm-cjs).

 ## CommonJS by default

 New and existing Architect projects will default to CommonJS.
-In the future `arc init` and `arc create` _might_ generate ESM functions.
-Join the discussion on [GitHub](https://github.com/architect/architect/discussions) and [Discord](https://discord.gg/y5A2eTsCRX) to help inform the future of Arc.
+In the future (Architect 10+) `arc init` and `arc create` will generate ESM functions.
+Architect will always support CJS so long as Node.js does.

 ## ES Modules with `.mjs`